Are you thinking about purchasing a fresh baby lizard for your home?

 Fake plants and non-sharp driftwood are perfect inclusions.

 If you have more than one lizard, there are different suggestions depending on each lizard’s age and size.

-Two younger lizards can usually cohabitate together if they are the same age and size, though we still recommend to house them separately.
+Two younger lizards can usually cohabitate if they are the same age and size, though we still recommend housing them separately.